 - Shadow: Invite a student or students to shadow your professional staff meeting or some of your daily work or projects.

-- Create a bulletin board collage with photos and lists of the ways student staff members contribute to your department.
+- Create a bulletin board collage with lists that lists the ways student staff members contribute to your department.
+(Please do not post photos of students without their consent.)

 - Draw an outline of your hand on colored paper and write "High Five" over the top.
 Put the student's name in the middle and write 5 positive attributes or contributions around the hand.
 Post in a common area.